Madagascar

 Madagascar: Logistics First, Wonder After

-Madagascar is the fourth-largest island on earth and has been separated from the African mainland for 88 million years.
-During that time, evolution ran its own experiment in isolation: around 90% of the island’s wildlife exists nowhere else.
-The lemurs alone, over 100 species, are the primary reason people make the journey.
-Everything else, the baobabs, the spiny forest, the limestone tsingy, is extra.
+Madagascar has been separated from the African mainland for 88 million years, which is long enough that evolution ran its own experiment in complete isolation.
+Around 90% of the island’s wildlife exists nowhere else on earth.
+The lemurs alone – over 100 species – are the primary reason people make the journey, and they justify it without question.
+The baobabs, the spiny forest, the limestone tsingy formations: these are the supporting cast.

-The logistical reality: Madagascar’s infrastructure is poor, roads outside the RN7 (the national highway south from Antananarivo) are frequently impassable in the wet season, and travel times between destinations are longer than distances suggest.
-Come with patience and flexible plans, or hire a driver and let someone else problem-solve.
+The logistical reality is also important.
+Madagascar’s road infrastructure outside the RN7 (the national highway south from Antananarivo) is frequently poor and sometimes impassable in the wet season.
+Travel times between destinations are considerably longer than distances suggest.
+The island rewards patience and flexible planning.
+A driver-guide hired for the main circuit is the practical solution – they navigate the roads, handle logistics, and make the wildlife spotting substantially more productive.

-Most visitors fly into Antananarivo (Ivato Airport) on Air France, Air Mauritius, or Kenya Airways.
-Domestic flights on Air Madagascar and Tsaradia (the domestic subsidiary) connect the main regional towns but are frequently delayed and occasionally cancelled.
+Most visitors fly into Antananarivo (Ivato Airport, TNR) on Air France, Air Mauritius, or Kenya Airways.
+Domestic flights on Air Madagascar and Tsaradia connect main regional towns but are prone to delays and occasional cancellations.

 The Key Sites

 Isalo National Park is sandstone canyon country, dramatically different from the forests.
-Pools, arches, and a savanna landscape that feels unlike anywhere else on the island.
-The canyon walk to the piscine naturelle (a series of natural pools) is the standard half-day.
-Allow a full day.
+Eroded into gorges, arches, and a savanna landscape that resembles a Martian surface, it includes the natural pools (piscines naturelles) that make the canyon walk the park’s highlight.
+Allow a full day rather than a half.

-Tsingy de Bemaraha (UNESCO listed) is the extreme option: a limestone massif eroded into razor-sharp spires, requiring via ferrata equipment and physical confidence to navigate.
-Operators in Morondava provide the guides and equipment; reaching the tsingy takes a full day of rough road travel from the coast.
+Tsingy de Bemaraha (UNESCO listed) is the extreme option: a limestone massif eroded into razor-sharp vertical spires that require via ferrata equipment and genuine physical confidence to navigate safely.
+Operators in Morondava provide guides and equipment; reaching the tsingy takes a full day of rough road from the coast.

 Practical Notes

-The dry season (April-October) is when roads are passable and wildlife is concentrated around water.
-The northeast is best November through March for birdwatching; the main circuit is frequently impossible in wet season south of Fianarantsoa.
+The dry season (April through October) is when roads are reliably passable and wildlife is more concentrated around water sources.
+The wet season makes travel south of Fianarantsoa very difficult.
+The northeast is best November through March for birdwatching; it operates on different seasonal logic from the south circuit.